Skip to main content

 🐧This is not a React tutorial

 This tutorial assumes that you already have experience in using npm, React, Webpack and TypeScript.
-We want to rather focus on using the JavaScript library p2panda-js.
+We want to rather focus on using the JavaScript library shirokuma (which is a user-friendly wrapper around p2panda-js).
 That being said, if you are a beginner, this is also for you as most of the code has already been written!

 The idea of the application is inspired by PlantNet: Users can create entries of different mushrooms to create some sort of community-run encyclopaedia.
 If you're around in the forest you can take a picture of a spotted mushroom, give it a GPS position and mark it with the mushroom database entry you think it might be.
 You can even select multiple mushrooms if you are not sure.
 The uploaded pictures of all users will show up in some sort of feed.